Concordium/concordium-go-sdk/README.md

 Functions from `github.com/Concordium/concordium-go-sdk/v2/transactions/send` packet build AccountTransaction.

-AccountTransaction already have signatures, but the first parameter in constructing functions from `send` packet must implement
+AccountTransaction already has signatures, but the first parameter in constructing functions from `send` packet must implement the
 `ExactSizeTransactionSigner` interface.

 ```go